Youth Justice Services

 Lutherwood provides a variety of services for youth involved in the justice system.
-These services are treatment based, and address mental health challenges that might have led to involvement in the justice system.
+These services are treatment-based and address mental health challenges that might have led to the involvement in the justice system.
 Referral to these programs happens through the court system.

-The Mental Health Youth Worker is a mental health professional who is present at the Court and who is available to youth between 12 years of age and up to their 18th birthday, families and members of the court (lawyers, judges) for assistance and consultation when dealing with a youth who is believed to have significant mental health issues.
-A mental health diagnosis is not required; in many cases questions of emerging mental health issues may be the concern.
+Our Mental Health Youth Court Worker is a mental health professional who is present at the Court and available to youth between 12 years of age and up to their 18th birthday, families and members of the court (lawyers, judges) for assistance and consultation when dealing with a youth who may have significant mental health issues.
 The Youth Court Worker is available for consultation to clarify issues related to mental health concerns or confirmed diagnoses.
-The Worker is knowledgeable and familiar with the process for accessing local mental health services for youth.
+The worker is knowledgeable and familiar with the process for accessing local mental health services for youth.

 Self-referral at the Court by the youth themselves, a family member, a duty counsel or lawyer, and a member of the Crown Attorney's Office .

-The Intensive Support and Supervision Program (ISSP) provides intensive individual and family therapy.
-ISSP is for youth between 12 years of age and up to their 18th birthday with complex mental health issues who have been found guilty of an offence that would otherwise result in custody, but whose mental health issues are determined to best be addressed by home and community interventions.
+The Intensive Support and Supervision Program (ISSP) offers intensive youth and family therapy.
+ISSP is for youth between 12 years of age and up to their 18th birthday with complex mental health issues who have been found guilty of an offence that would result in custody, but whose mental health issues are determined to best be addressed by home and community interventions.

 ISSP is accessed as a term of probation to the youth (and supportive family) who agrees to participate in the 12-18 month treatment program.
 Working with a multi-disciplinary team, goals are developed and a treatment plan put in place to address an individual's particular needs.
 ISSP builds on each youth's strengths and addresses their specific needs while providing intensive support to the youth and their family at home.
 Lutherwood’s wide range of resources and services such as its crisis response, life skills development, and educational, employment and housing services may be accessed as needed.
 The youth and family are also connected to other community support agencies as appropriate.

-Youth Contact provides 3-6 months of community support to youth between 12 years of age and up to their 18th birthday on probation who are considered high risk for not following through with the terms of their probation order and are at risk of re-offending.
+Youth Contact provides 3-6 months of community support to youth between 12 years of age and up to their 18th birthday on probation who are considered high risk of not following through with the terms of their probation order or of re-offending.

 - Individual, family and group counselling based on treatment goals